ksjitendra18/astro-js-auth-oauth-passwordless-credentials/README.md

 You will need Turso DB and Redis for it.
 You can use sqlite or choose other database but you will have to make changes in the schema.
 For Redis, I am using Upstash Redis.

+For emails you can use any email service which provides HTTP API.I am using Resend for sending emails..
+If you provider doesn't support HTTP API, you will have to make changes in the code

 To run the project, run the following command:

 ```bash